maylynn-ng/eth-todo/notes.md

   can treat `todoList` like an object, eg. `todoList.address`

 - to grab the state, you have to invoke it, ie. `todoList.taskCount()`

+### What we're doing:

+1. List tasks in the smart contract
+2. List tasks in the console
+3. List tasks in the client side application
+4. List tasks in the test

+### Project

+- `bs-config.json` is the server configuration for the `lite-server`